-determining and adjudicating ownership of or partitioning land, or settlor, trustee or beneficiary of a trust, and owners or claimants of land subject to tax deeds, unless claimant is in possession of the land, either personally or by a tenant, or files a notice of claim prior to such purchase, or within "one year from October 27, 1961, the effective date of 16 O.S.A. §§ 61-66 or from October 1, 1973, the effective date of 16 O.S.A. § 62 as amended in 1973."
-The State of Oklahoma and its political subdivisions or a public service corporation or transmission company with facilities installed in, over, across or under the land are deemed to be in possession.
+D. (1) Sheriff's or marshal's deeds executed pursuant to an order of court having jurisdiction over the land, (2) final judgments of courts determining and adjudicating ownership of land or partitioning same, (3) receiver's conveyances executed pursuant to an order of any court having jurisdiction, (4) trustee's conveyances referring to a trust agreement or named beneficiaries or indicating a trust where the agreement is not of record, (5) certificate tax deeds or resale tax deeds executed by the county treasurer, as against any person, or the heirs, devisees, personal representatives, successors or assigns of such person, who was named as a defendant in the judgment preceding the sheriff's or marshal's deed, or determining and adjudicating ownership of or partitioning land, or settlor, trustee or beneficiary of a trust, and owners or claimants of land subject to tax deeds, unless claimant is in possession of the land, either personally or by a tenant, or files a notice of claim prior to such purchase, or within "one year from October 27, 1961, the effective date of 16 O.S.A. §§61-66 or from October 1, 1973, the effective date of 16 O.S.A. §62 as amended in 1973."
+The State of Oklahoma and its political subdivisions or a public service corporation or transmission company with facilities installed on, over, across or under the land are deemed to be in possession.